NativeScript/plugins/packages/twitter/README.md

 ## Prerequisites

-Go to [Twitter Apps](https://apps.twitter.com/) to create your app so that you can obtain API key and secret, note:
+Go to [Twitter Apps](https://apps.twitter.com/) to create your app so that you can obtain the API key and secret.
+Note:

 - Remember to set a Callback Url, whatever will work
-- By default, Twitter won't allow you to grab user's email, so you have to apply for a permission for your app to retrieve user's email
+- By default, Twitter won't allow you to grab a user's email.
+You first have to request for user's permission for your app to retrieve their email.

-Here is how callbacks would look like:
+Here is what callbacks would look like:

 ![callback screenshot](https://raw.githubusercontent.com/NativeScript/plugins/main/packages/twitter/assets/images/callback.png)